OpenSourceLAN/steam-discover/README.md

 # Get your Steam API key from http://steamcommunity.com/dev/apikey
 editor config.json

-# Connect to your postgres DB, create a user and database, and run the dbinit.sql script
+# Connect to your postgres DB, create a user and database, and run the postgres-init.sql script
+# (or mysql-init.sql script if you're using MySQL)

 node app.js
 ```